 If you want to save money and build the gym yourself, you have some work to do.

-Frequently Asked Low Ceiling Basement Home Gym Questions
+Low Ceiling Basement Gym FAQs

 How do you lift weights with a low ceiling?

 The first step is to check your clearance.
 Depending on the type of exercise you are performing, the ceiling height may not be a factor.
-For things like overhead presses, you may need to do a sitting version or kneeling version.
+For things like overhead press, you may need to do a sitting version or kneeling version.

 See Also - Overhead Press Alternative Exercises